CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

     - [List of Linux distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions)
     - [What is your favorite Linux distro and why?](https://www.quora.com/What-is-your-favorite-Linux-distro-and-why)

-???+ note "What are the differences between Unix, Linux, BSD, and GNU?"
+???+ question "What are the differences between Unix, Linux, BSD, and GNU?"

     **GNU** isn't really an OS.
 It's more of a set of rules or philosophies that govern free software, that at the same time gave birth to a bunch of tools while trying to create an OS.
 So **GNU** tools are basically open versions of tools that already existed, but were reimplemented to conform to principles of open software. **GNU/Linux** is a mesh of those tools and the **Linux kernel** to form a complete OS, but there are other GNUs, e.g. **GNU/Hurd**.